-Try growing them from seed and enjoy a hand in producing miracles of color
+Try growing them from seed and enjoy producing miracles of color.

 The third class of annuals includes all of those, which require a long time for seed germination and a long period of growth before blooming.
-These annuals will give best results if the seeds are started in some protected place such as a coldframe or in the house if the conditions are right.
-Among these are such plants as China aster, verbena, petunia, snapdragons and scabiosa.
+These annuals will give the best results if the seeds are started in some protected place such as a cold frame or in the house if the conditions are right.
+Among these are such plants as China aster, verbena, petunia, snapdragons, and scabiosa.

-Sowing seed.
-The secret of success in planting any seeds is proper soil preparation and depth of sowing, and annuals are no exception.
+The secret of success in planting seeds is proper soil preparation and depth of sowing, and annuals are no exception.
 A good rule to follow is that the finer the seeds, the finer the soil in the seedbeds should be.
-The soil should be as mellow as possible, and if the soil available tends to be clay, it would be best to incorporate a large amount of sand and humus in the form of well-rotted leafmold or peatmoss.
+The soil should be as mellow as possible, and if the soil available tends to be clay, it would be best to incorporate a large amount of sand and humus in the form of well-rotted leaf mold or peat moss.
 Do not include manure or plant food in your seedbed.
 Young seedlings do not require much in the way of plant food, and it is best to reserve the use of this material for the transplant beds and the flower borders.
 When sowing the hardy annual seed directly in the flowerbeds in the fall, it is best to broadcast the seed over the surface of the soil and lightly rake it in.
-For broadcasting the seeds evenly, it is best to mix it with fine dry soil or sand.
-The seedbed should then be lightly tamped and a thin covering of well-rotted leafmold or fine peatmoss be applied over the top to prevent excessive heaving of the soil.
+For broadcasting the seeds evenly, it is best to mix them with fine dry soil or sand.
+The seedbed should then be lightly tamped and a thin covering of well-rotted leafmold or fine peat moss be applied over the top to prevent excessive heaving of the soil.

-Transplanting.
-When it is desired to grow plants in the coldframes for bloom elsewhere, it is much better to transplant the seedlings once before the final setting in their permanent places.
-They will thus develop better root systems, and will be much thriftier than if allowed to grow in the seedbeds until moving them outdoors.
-When the plants begin crowding one another, which will be when several leaves have formed, the seedlings should be dug up and transplanted in rows in the coldframe.
+When it is desired to grow plants in the cold frames for bloom elsewhere, it is much better to transplant the seedlings once before the final set in their permanent places.
+They will thus develop better root systems and will be much thriftier than if allowed to grow in the seedbeds until moving outdoors.
+When the plants begin crowding one another, which will be when several leaves have formed, the seedlings should be dug up and transplanted in rows in the cold frame.
 If the seedlings grow too vigorously and begin to shoot up rapidly, it is best to pinch out the top, leaving at least two sets of leaves.